30 Health Benefits of Yoga

 9. It Gets Your Heart Pumping

 This might sound a little strange to you.
 We don’t usually associate yoga with cardio, after all.
-But vigorous exercise of any kind will get your heart pumping.
+But the vigorous exercise of any kind will get your heart pumping.
 If you try Ashtanga, Hot yoga or any other styles of yoga that raise your heartbeat, you can achieve the same level of exertion that you would with a low-intensity cardio workout.

 Even if you’re following a gentler set of exercises, though, you’re still increasing your heart rate.
 What’s more, over time, yoga helps to reduce your resting heart rate, which means that the heart doesn’t have to work as hard as it otherwise would at rest.